BEYOND EDINBURGH TOURS

 WHAT WE’LL DO…

-Upon departure from your accommodation or meeting point we leave Edinburgh and cross the bridges at Queensferry.
+Upon departure from your accommodation or meeting point we leave Edinburgh and cross the Forth bridges at Queensferry.
 The famous cantilever designed Forth Rail Bridge, opened in 1890 can be seen spanning the river next to the 1964 road bridge, now replaced by the 2017 Queensferry Crossing.

 We follow the Fife coastal route through initially industrial towns which were historically mining, brewing and distilling and still carry a rich heritage of their industrial pasts.
 As we pass Lundin Links, we start exploring the picturesque East Neuk of fife.
 This sleepy agricultural peninsula offers stunning views from the coastal road as we pass through the fishing villages of Pittenweem, Anstruther and Crail.
 These towns are full of character, with old fishing boats, cobbled winding streets and small cottages lining the harbour.